 - incorporate measurement properties of reliability, responsiveness, and validity.

-After a review of outcome measures currently in use, our research group concluded that no available measure met all the criteria.
-Work therefore began to develop a new measure – the result was the Canadian Occupational Performance Measure (COPM).
-The COPM used a unique, individualized approach to enable persons to identify every day activities that they wanted, needed, or were expected to do but were having challenges in doing them.
+From this research, the Canadian Occupational Performance Measure (COPM) was developed.
+The COPM uses a unique, individualized approach to enable persons to identify everyday activities that they wanted, needed, or were expected to do but were having challenges in doing.
 The COPM measures change in performance and satisfaction in these activities over time.

 The first edition of the COPM was published by CAOT in 1991.
 Since that time, there have been five editions of the COPM measure and manual.
-The measure has been translated into over 35 languages and is used in over 40 countries.
-By the 20th anniversary of its publication, over 250 articles had been published featuring the COPM.
-The instrument continues to be an important clinical and research tool; each year many new publications using the COPM as an outcome measure emerge.
+The latest is the 5th edition-revised.
+The measure has been translated into 36 languages and is used in over 40 countries.
+Over 500 articles have been published featuring the COPM.